What is Retirement Planning: A Step-By-Step Guide For Beginners

 Ideal for: High-income earners (doctors, entrepreneurs, lawyers…)

 How it works: You first need to contribute to a Traditional IRA, then convert that money into a Roth IRA.
-Just like that, you’ve got Roth money growing tax-free for the future.
+Just like that, you have money growing tax-free for the future.

 Eligibility rules: To open an account, you must have earned income.
 No age or income requirement.